Kandy-IO/kandy-cpaas-php-sdk/tutorials/2FA.md

   }
 ```

-As can be seen within the example, `method` parameter has `email` value, while `destination_address` field includes a destination e-mail address.
+As can be seen within the example `method` parameter has `email` value, while `destination_address` field includes a destination e-mail address.
 For SDK v1, only plain text is supported.

 Verification procedure for two-factor authentication via e-mail is same with two-factor authentication via SMS as described in previous section.